17 Vegan School Lunch Ideas: nut free & healthy

 I’m here to help!

-For over three years, I was focused on diversifying my kids’ lunches as I was faced with the challenge of avoiding nuts (classroom policy) while maintaining a plant-based household.
+For the past five years, I have been focused on diversifying my kids’ lunches as I was faced with the challenge of avoiding nuts (classroom policy) while maintaining a plant-based household.

 While not all of my vegan lunchbox ideas were a success, many of them were surprisingly popular and requested again and again.
 Hopefully some of these kids school lunch ideas will make life easier for you parents!